Estate (land): Country house estate

 Wentworth Woodhouse is a large rural estate, extending to 15,000 acres including the country house.

 The "estate" formed an economic system where the profits from its produce and rents (of housing or agricultural land) sustained the main household, formerly known as the manor house.
 Thus, "the estate" may refer to all other cottages and villages in the same ownership as the mansion itself, covering more than one former manor.
 Examples of such great estates are Woburn Abbey in Bedfordshire, England, and Blenheim Palace, in Oxfordshire, England, built to replace the former manor house of Woodstock.

 Before the 1870s, these estates often encompassed several thousand acres, generally consisting of several farms let to tenants; the great house was supplied with food from its own home farm (for meat and dairy) and a kitchen garden (for fruit and vegetables).
 A dower house may have been present on the estate to allow the widow of the former owner her own accommodation and household when moved out of the primary house on the estate.
+Gatekeeper's lodges replaced the gatehouses of the medieval manor.
+Grounds were landscaped in line with social trends.

 The agricultural depression from the 1870s onwards and the decline of servants meant that the large rural estates declined in social and economic significance, and many of the country houses were destroyed, or land was parcelled off to be sold.

 In Ireland, much of the land conquered from the Gaelic Irish kings in the Norman conquest (12th century), Tudor conquest (16th century) and Cromwellian conquest (17th century) was turned into estates for British settlers and planters, as well as some loyal Irish lords.
 The Anglo-Irish big house was at the centre of about 4,000 Irish estates in 1800.
 These estates were broken up in the Irish Land Acts of the late 19th century which transferred most of their land to tenant ownership.
 Many of the big houses were also destroyed in the Irish War of Independence and Civil War (1919–23).
 Many of the old estates and surviving houses are tourist attractions.
 Curraghmore Estate is one of few surviving large estates, comprising 2500 acre in County Waterford belonging to the de la Poer Beresford family.